luigigenovese/BigDFT-nb/README.md

 * Stabilise and track production results
 * Track data and analysis for future reuse
 * Provide a playground for research continuity
+* Use light performance evaluation for a production run

 Each study should go in a subdirectory, and should be accompanied by one (or more) Jupyter notebooks, explaining the results and how to retrieve the data.